bisnad/MotionAnalysis/MocapAnalysis/README.md

 ### Installation

-For simply executing the software, no installation is required.
+To simply run the tool, no installation is required.
 The software runs on any MacOS or Windows 10 or 11 operating system.
 If the user wants to compile the software from source, both a C++ IDE such as [XCode](https://developer.apple.com/xcode/) on MacOS or [Visual Studio](https://visualstudio.microsoft.com/vs/community/) on Windows and the [openFrameworks](https://openframeworks.cc/) creative coding environment need to be installed beforehand.
 Installation instructions for Visual Studio and openFrameworks are available in the [AI Toolbox github repository](https://github.com/bisnad/AIToolbox).

 The software can be downloaded by cloning the [MotionUtilities Github repository](https://github.com/bisnad/MotionUtilities).
 After cloning, the software is located in the MotionUtilities / MocapAnalysis directory.